HaCk3Dq/raspberry-vu/README.md

 can specify impulse to either output the raw stream or output the fft of the raw stream."

-This hack eshews the cairo graphics and screenlets, and interfaces to the Raspberry Ladder via the GPIO.
+This hack eshews the cairo graphics and screenlets frippery, and interfaces to the Raspberry Ladder via the GPIO, and uses the UNIX curses library to present a crude spectum analyser.

 Pre-requisites
 --------------
-Make sure you have the full gcc stack installed, and then install the following packages:
+1. Make sure you have the full gcc stack installed, and then install the following packages:

     sudo apt-get install python-dev libfftw3-dev libpulse-dev

-Make sure that the Raspberry Ladder is fully working according to the instructions on pp10-11 of http://issuu.com/themagpi/docs/the_magpi_issue_7?mode=window, and that the wiringPI `gpio` command has been build and installed properly.
+2. Make sure that the Raspberry Ladder is fully working according to the instructions on pp10-11 of http://issuu.com/themagpi/docs/the_magpi_issue_7?mode=window, and that the wiringPI `gpio` command has been build and installed properly.

+3. Compile and install the wiringPi python bindings from https://github.com/rm-hull/wiringPi

 Building & Testing
 ------------------